-- Comprehend the disease processes (genetic, developmental, metabolic, toxic, microbiologic, autoimmune, neoplastic, degenerative, and traumatic) and how the disease processes affect the structure and function of the human body at molecular, microscopic, macroscopic and behavioral levels. - Comprehend the pharmacologic and non-pharmacologic approaches to disease management and symptom relief. - Comprehend the principles of health promotion and disease prevention for individuals and populations. - Comprehend how psychosocial factors, patient belief systems, religion and spirituality influence the physician-patient interaction. - Comprehend the basic scientific and ethical principles of clinical and translational research. - Locate, filter, evaluate and utilize biomedical science information for self-directed, problem-based learning. - Use medical knowledge for basic problem solving, clinical reasoning, direct application of the scientific method, accurate observation of biomedical phenomena and critical analysis of data. - Describe the fundamental steps in the clinical reasoning process.
+- Comprehend the development, structure, and function of the human body at molecular, microscopic, macroscopic and behavioral levels. - Comprehend how psychosocial factors, patient belief systems, religion and spirituality influence the physicianpatient interaction. - Comprehend the basic scientific and ethical principles of clinical and translational research. - Locate, filter, evaluate and utilize biomedical science information for self-directed, problem-based learning. - Use medical knowledge for basic problem solving, clinical reasoning, direct application of the scientific method, accurate observation of biomedical phenomena and critical analysis of data. - Describe the fundamental steps in the clinical reasoning process.